Logo Voyage

 See

-• 1 Old Meycauayan Station, MacArthur Highway, Malhacan (southeast of St. Mary's College).
+• 14.738611120.9605561 Old Meycauayan Station, MacArthur Highway, Malhacan (southeast of St. Mary's College).
 One of the stations of the old Manila-Dagupan railway, it also witnessed one of the battles of the Philippine-American War.
 The station building stands until today, but is slowly crumbling and the station interior is closed to the public.
 A new station for the future Manila-Clark Railway is to be constructed near this station, alongside the restoration of the older structure.
-Meycauayan station (Q59491697) on Wikidata Meycauayan railway station on Wikipedia
+Meycauayan railway station on Wikipedia Meycauayan station (Q59491697) on Wikidata

-• 2 Meycauayan Church (San Francisco de Assisi Church).
-This church is built in 1578, predating the Barasoain Church (built 1630) by 62 years.
-The original church was built in what is now barangay Bahay Pare, but is moved to the poblacion area due to attacks from the indigenous Aeta (Negritos).
-Meycauayan Church survived the Philippine Revolution and World War II, but was destroyed by a fire in 1949 and the present church is rebuilt in 1953.
-Meycauayan Church (Q9007747) on Wikidata Meycauayan Church on Wikipedia
+• 14.7351120.9572 Meycauayan Church (San Francisco de Assisi Church).
+This church was built in 1578, originally in barangay Bahay Pare, but was moved to its present location due to attacks from the indigenous Aeta (Negritos).
+The church survived the Philippine Revolution and World War II, but was destroyed by a fire in 1949 and rebuilt in 1953.
+It has managed to retain its Baroque facade and belltower, which is connected to the building through an elevated walkway.
+In front of the church is the Meycauayan Tree, a century-old acacia tree that is also a landmark of the city.
+Parking fees of PHP30 for cars and PHP20 for motorcycles.
+Meycauayan Church on Wikipedia Meycauayan Church (Q9007747) on Wikidata

 Do